white logo

 About South Africa

-Under a draft Paris Agreement plan released in March 2021, South Africa planned to cut CO2 emissions by 28% compared with its 2015 pledge, which capped annual emissions at 614 million tonnes.
-In a September 2021 update to the plan, South Africa committed to peak its annual emissions at 398-510 million tonnes CO2-eq between 2021-2025, and lower them to 350-420 million tonnes CO2-eq from 2026-2030.
-Climate Action Tracker has deemed this target insufficient for meeting Paris climate goals.
+Under a draft Paris Agreement plan released in March 2021, South Africa planned to cut CO2 emissions by 28% compared to its 2015 pledge, which capped annual emissions at 614 million tonnes.
+In its most recent Nationally Determined Contribution (NDC), submitted in October 2025, South Africa aimed to limit its annual greenhouse gas emissions within the range of 320-380 Mt CO2eq in 2035.

 South Africa’s Just Energy Transition Partnership, launched in November 2021 at COP26, represents an unprecedented opportunity to make progress and a potential model for other nations: an initial US$8.5 billion of international climate finance could support just transition interventions, power sector decarbonization, and economic diversification into future energy sectors, including electric vehicles and green hydrogen.
 The South African government approved the Just Energy Transition Investment Plan in November 2023.